depado/go-b0tsec/README.md

  - `yandex_trnsl_key` : Your own Yandex Translation API key to translate.
  - `plugins` : Names of the plugins you want to activate.
  - `middlewares` : Names of the middlewares you want to activate.
+ - `admins` : Names of the administrators of the bot

 **Note : If you don't want to use Youtube capabilities or don't want to create an API key, then make sure to disable the `youtube` middleware and plugin.
 Same applies for the Yandex Translation service, disable the `translate` plugin.**